kbaley/Coronado/README.md

   - `n u`: New customer (when on customers page)
   - `n i`: New invoice (when on invoices page)
   - `n t`: New transaction (sets focus to the date field on an account detail page)

+### Undo

+Deleting some objects (e.g. accounts, invoices, categories, investments) can be undone within a certain timeframe (notable exception: transactions).
+When deleting something, the UI will be updated to reflect the item being deleted and a notification will appear indicating the item is deleted.
+The notification lies.
+The item is not deleted, it's in a holding pattern for a few seconds waiting for the notification to either be dismissed explicitly (by clicking on the X) or to run its course and go away.
+Once it is gone, _then_ an explicit command is sent to the server to delete the item.

+If you click on the Undo button in the notification instead, the item is pulled from its holding pattern and reinserted into its rightful place.
+Similarly, if you refresh the page before the notification disappears, it won't be deleted.

 ### Invoices